As you probably noticed, I familiarize myself with the subject of Firebase Cloud Messaging push notifications recently.

 The next step is to prepare our push notifications service class.

-- send push notification to topic using sample data (defined in application.properties)
+- send push notification to the topic using sample data (defined in application.properties)

-- send scheduled sample push notification to topic (every minute)
+- send scheduled sample push notification to the topic (every minute)

-- send push notification without additional data payload
+- send push notification without an additional data payload

 - send push notification to a specific user

 Sending push notification without data payload example from FCMService class:

 If you really want to you can test it right now by calling proper methods.
 For clarity purposes, I added another layer – PushNotificationService which will be used directly by PushNotificationController in the further steps.

 As you see we have a @Value annotation again over here.